ABCDEFGILOPQRTUVY

 Average YMPE

-This is the average of the year’s maximum pensionable earnings (YMPE) for the five calendar years before your HOOPP benefit is calculated.
+The average of the YMPE for the five years before your HOOPP benefit is calculated.
 Your benefit is calculated when you retire, terminate or pass away.

 -